TeoWeiShan/QuizIt/README.md

 4. Quiz page - Questions:
     1. Test selecting a wrong answer, selected option box should turn red
-    2. Test selecting the right answer, selected option box should turn green, points should increase by 1
+    2. Test selecting the right answer, selected option box should turn green, points should increase by 1-3 based on difficulty

 5. End of Quiz page:
     1. 'Save' button: Upon pressing, verify that a record has been saved in the Leaderboard(leaderboard.html), and button should disappear